acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 > 2. **Layer-wise learning rates**: Using different learning rates for different layers
 >    - $\alpha_i = \alpha_0 \cdot \beta^i$ where $i$ is the layer index from input
 >    - $\beta < 1$ for later layers, $\beta > 1$ for early layers
 >
+> **Worked Example:**
+>
+> For basketball → soccer ball transfer learning:
+> 1. Start with basketball model with 20 layers
+> 2. Freeze first 10 layers (they detect generic features like edges, circles)
+> 3. Train remaining layers on soccer ball data
+> 4. The first layers already know how to detect round objects
+> 5. Later layers learn soccer-specific patterns (black and white panels)
+>
 > The effectiveness of transfer learning depends on the similarity between tasks:
 >